Mimetis/Dotmim.Sync/docs/Overview.rst

           You can see this sample as well, live, hosted on `dotnetfiddle <https://dotnetfiddle.net>`_  : `Hello Sync On dotnetfiddle <https://dotnetfiddle.net/CZgNDm>`_

-.. warning:: In the new code sample, we are using a special provider called Create ``SqlSyncChangeTrackingProvider`` using the **CHANGE_TRACKING** feature from **SQL SERVER**.
+.. warning:: In the code sample below, we are using a special provider called ``SqlSyncChangeTrackingProvider``.
+This provider is using the **CHANGE_TRACKING** feature from **SQL SERVER**.

-   Before running this code, use this SQL statement on your server database to enable Change Tracking:
+   Before running this code, use this SQL statement on your server database to enable the *Change Tracking*:

    .. code-block:: sql

         ALTER DATABASE AdventureWorks SET CHANGE_TRACKING=ON
         (CHANGE_RETENTION=2 DAYS,AUTO_CLEANUP=ON)

-   Otherwise, if you don't want to use Change Tracking feature, just change ``SqlSyncChangeTrackingProvider`` to ``SqlSyncProvider``
+   Otherwise, if you don't want to use the *Change Tracking* feature, just change ``SqlSyncChangeTrackingProvider`` to ``SqlSyncProvider``

 .. code-block:: csharp